-While most of us are able to follow government advice and avoid discretionary travel, for some people getting from A to B remains a necessity.
-So how do you stay safe if you’re a key worker who has to commute?
-Or perhaps you're one of the thousands stuck abroad trying to get a flight home?
+While many of us are able to follow government advice and avoid discretionary travel, for some people getting from A to B remains a necessity.
+So how do you stay safe if you’re a key worker who has to commute or you need to get to school.
 We quizzed the experts to find out.

 As the coronavirus pandemic spreads further there's no doubt we'd all rather stay at home than brave airports, public transport or even drive.